 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Forrester Research missed estimates on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Forrester Research met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted slightly and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share dropped significantly.

-Forrester Research recorded revenue of $68.5 million.
-The five analysts polled by S&P Capital IQ expected to see net sales of $70.4 million on the same basis.
-GAAP reported sales were 1.8% lower than the prior-year quarter's $69.8 million.
+Forrester Research notched revenue of $75.1 million.
+The five analysts polled by S&P Capital IQ predicted sales of $74.4 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.